lexbor/docs/source/examples/css/syntax/structure_parse_file.md

-# Parsing CSS Syntax from File: Example
+# Parsing CSS Syntax from File

 This example demonstrates how to parse a CSS file and interpret its syntax using the `lexbor` library.
 The provided C code, located in `lexbor/css/syntax/structure_parse_file.c`, reads a CSS file, parses its content, and handles different CSS rules and declarations.
 The primary aim of this example is to show the steps involved in setting up a `lexbor` CSS parser, defining necessary callbacks, and executing the parsing process.
 This detailed explanation walks through the key functionality and sophisticated use of the `lexbor` library functions and data types.